davmac314/dasynq/extra/heaptest/README.md

 # Heaptest

-This directory contains a number of priority queue implementations (which are necessarily fully production-ready), and a program (heaptest.cc) that exercises them in various ways, which I have used for benchmarking.
+This directory contains a number of priority queue implementations (which are not necessarily fully production-ready), and a program (heaptest.cc) that exercises them in various ways, which I have used for benchmarking.

 The queue implementations are: